edge-cloud/www.edge-cloud.net/_posts/2015-02-20-sddc-architecture-introduction.md

 The main layers are:

   * **Physical Layer:** This includes the physical compute, network and storage components.
   * **Virtual Infrastructure Layer:** This layer includes the traditional virtualization platform with the hypervisor, resource pooling and virtualization control.
-VMware products falling in this category are [NSX](http://www.vmware.com/products/vsphere.html" target="_blank">vSphere</a> and <a href="http://www.vmware.com/products/nsx.html).
+VMware products falling in this category are [vSphere](http://www.vmware.com/products/vsphere.html) and [NSX](http://www.vmware.com/products/nsx.html).
   * **Cloud Management Layer:** This layer adds capabilities to the Virtual Infrastructure Layer, bringing capabilities known from IaaS clouds to the SDDC.
 These capabilities include service catalogs, self-service portals and an orchestration engine.
-VMware products in this layer are [vRealize Orchestrator](http://www.vmware.com/products/vrealize-automation.html" target="_blank">vRealize Automation</a> (formerly vCloud Automation Center), <a href="http://www.vmware.com/products/vcloud-director.html" target="_blank">vCloud Director</a> or <a href="http://www.vmware.com/products/openstack.html" target="_blank">VMware Integrated OpenStack (VIO)</a>, along with <a href="http://www.vmware.com/products/vrealize-orchestrator.html) (formerly vCenter Orchestrator).
+VMware products in this layer are [vRealize Automation](http://www.vmware.com/products/vrealize-automation.html)</a> (formerly vCloud Automation Center), [vCloud Director](http://www.vmware.com/products/vcloud-director.html) or VMware Integrated OpenStack (VIO)(http://www.vmware.com/products/openstack.html), along with [vRealize Orchestrator](http://www.vmware.com/products/vrealize-orchestrator.html) (formerly vCenter Orchestrator).

 Additional capabilities that span across these main layers are:

   * **Service Management:** The ability to manage the entire SDDC via a single pane of glass, including operations management and portfolio management for offered services.
 VMware products in this layer are [vRealize Operations](http://www.vmware.com/ap/products/vrealize-operations.html) (Formerly vCenter Operations Management Suite).
   * **Business Continuity:** The ability to provide business continuity for the SDDC itself, but especially the hosted workloads.
 This includes the fault tolerance of SDDC components, backup & recovery of data and services as well as data replication.
-Products from the VMware eco-system are [Zerto Business Continuity & Disaster Recovery](https://www.veeam.com/vmware-esx-backup.html" target="_blank">Veeam Backup & Replication</a> or <a href="http://www.zerto.com/).
+Products from the VMware eco-system are [Veeam Backup & Replication](https://www.veeam.com/vmware-esx-backup.html) or [Zerto Business Continuity & Disaster Recovery](http://www.zerto.com/).
   * **Security:** Provide security mechanism for governance, risk mitigation and compliance.
 Products from the VMware eco-system are [HyTrust](http://www.hytrust.com/) Cloudcontrol and Datacontrol

 We will need to address these capabilities in each of the layers.